-Encountering the sun, touched
+Yet concrete like the sun, touched

 Traveling into my arms, kissed

-Forgive, whispers halted by my walls
+Allow whispers not halted by walls

-Grasping in ecstasy, like eternity in contemporary art
+Gasping in ecstasy, eternity in contemporary art

-Illuminating openness to spiritual awareness
+Illuminating openness to awareness roaring in my mind

 The geometric quality of light was observed not just by the astronomers or physicists, quantified by mathematicians, but also in art.
 As much as my Light poem, its visual shape inspired the flow of creative imagination.